sacarlson/stellar_utility/multi-sign-server/readme.md

   * example return:
     {"master_weight"=>1, "low"=>0, "medium"=>0, "high"=>0}

+##get_issuer_debt: return totals of all asset debts for this issuer account for each asset issued
+  *Values sent:
+   * issuer: the target issuer account for totaled debts

+  *Values returned
+   * status: returns success or fail if problems in search detected
+   * debt: return a hash with a group of key value sets of asset name and debt in each
+   * issuer: the issuer account address that the search was run with

+  * example input:
+  {"action":"get_issuer_debt", "issuer":"GAMB56CPYXJZUM2QSWXTUFSFIWMNHB6GZBUFJ2YJQJRGW6WH223NRLND"}

+  * example return:
+  {"status":"success", "debt":{"CHP":200110.12,"USD":300}, "issuer","GAMB56CPYXJZUM2QSWXTUFSFIWMNHB6GZBUFJ2YJQJRGW6WH223NRLND"}

 ##get_tx_hist: get the tx history from stellar-core db for search params given max return 10 last transactions.
  results are sorted in last transaction performed is on top of search, this is the new improved version of get_tx_hist...